Scholarship of teaching and learning: Signature pedagogies

-4M Framework
+4M framework

 It has been suggested that the role of SoTL is evolving, but there remains a need to demonstrate the impact of efforts to promote the impact of SoTL within higher education.
 The 4M framework is used in SoTL to understand complex problems relating to teaching and learning.
 The framework grew out of systems theory and has been adapted for used in educational settings.
 The framework includes four levels through which complex problems can be studied: micro (individual), meso (departmental), macro (institutional), and mega.
 Changes at the meso-level and beyond can have the most impact over time.
 The framework has been proposed as a means to engage in strategic planning and institutional reporting of SoTL activities.

 Professional societies

 The International Society for Exploring Teaching and Learning (ISETL) has as its purpose "to encourage the study of instruction and principles of learning in order to implement practical, effective methods of teaching and learning; promote the application, development, and evaluation of such methods; and foster the scholarship of teaching and learning among practicing post-secondary educators."
 They hold a yearly conference in varying locations.
 Their 50th annual conference was to be held in Charlotte, NC in 2019.

 The International Society for the Scholarship of Teaching & Learning (ISSOTL) was founded in 2004 by a committee of 67 scholars from several countries and serves faculty members, staff, and students who care about teaching and learning as serious intellectual work.
 ISSOTL has held annual conferences since 2004, attended by scholars from about a dozen nations.
-The conferences sites include Bloomington, Indiana USA (2004); Vancouver, British Columbia, Canada (2005); Washington, DC, USA (2006); Sydney, Australia (2007); Edmonton, Alberta, Canada (2008); Bloomington, Indiana, USA (2009); Liverpool, UK (2010); Milwaukee, Wisconsin, USA (2011); Hamilton, Ontario, Canada (2012); Raleigh, North Carolina, USA (2013); Quebec City, Quebec, Canada (2014).
+The conferences sites include Bloomington, Indiana (2004, 2009); Vancouver, British Columbia (2005); Washington, D.C.
+(2006); Sydney (2007); Edmonton, Alberta (2008); Liverpool (2010); Milwaukee, Wisconsin (2011); Hamilton, Ontario (2012); Raleigh, North Carolina (2013); and Quebec City (2014).

 There are also stand-alone conferences that have a long-standing commitment to SOTL.
 The Lilly Conferences are a series of conferences that occur multiple times a year and provide "opportunities for the presentation of the scholarship of teaching and learning."
 Additionally, The SoTL Commons Conference is an international conference that has been held since 2007 at the Georgia Southern University Center for Teaching Excellence (CTE).

 Criticism and limitations of SoTL

-Some writers have been critical of SoTL as lacking focus and definition with a lack of clarity on the differences between SoTL and Educational Research undertaken in tertiary education.
+Some writers have been critical of SoTL as lacking focus and definition with a lack of clarity on the differences between SoTL and educational research undertaken in tertiary education.
 It is also argued that SoTL has become too broad in definition and is conflated with non-evidenced based teaching interventions and innovations.
-Macfarlane claims SoTL damages the reputation of educational research, reinforcing a long-standing notion that educational research is of lower status compared to discipline-based research.
+Bruce Macfarlane claims SoTL damages the reputation of educational research, reinforcing a long-standing notion that educational research is of lower status compared to discipline-based research.